2giosangmitom/2giosangmitom.github.io/content/posts/database-systems/index.md

 In this blog post, I'll be diving deep into relational database design, which remains the cornerstone of modern database management systems.
 As one of the most widely used database types, relational databases are behind many critical systems you interact with daily, whether you're making an online purchase, managing your finances, or accessing a web application.

+> [!NOTE]
+> The content of my blog is gathered from various sources, including the internet and books.
+It primarily covers fundamental knowledge about database design.

 ## What Is A Database?

 A database is an organized collection of data, designed to model a specific organizational process or system.
 Databases allow users to store, manage, and retrieve data efficiently.
 Whether you're using a simple spreadsheet to track personal expenses or a complex database management system to handle millions of records for a large enterprise, the underlying idea is the same—data is stored in a structured way to meet a specific goal or need.